arjunjeewan/arjunjeewan/README.md

 - Hi, I’m Arjun
-- I’m interested in Computational Biology and Machine Learning.
-- I’m currently learning Deep learning.
-- I’m looking to collaborate on Machine Learning and Computational Biology projects.
+- I’m an early career researcher in the field of Artificial Intelligence.
-- How to reach me - Twitter - twitter.com/arjunjwn
+- How to reach me - [Twitter - arjunjwn](twitter.com/arjunjwn)

 <!---
 arjunjeewan/arjunjeewan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.